Bbran4/dungeon-lord/README.md

 	test/          # TestHarness.tscn, TestHeroEntity.tscn
 ```

-`resources/` (authored `.tres` content) and a dedicated `combat/` script
+`resources/` is now real, authored content (see above), though it's
+still sparse — one room/monster pair and one test hero.
+A dedicated
-folder from the original plan don't exist yet — combat logic currently
+`combat/` script folder from the original plan doesn't exist yet —
-lives in `managers/CombatManager.gd` and `core/CombatEntity.gd`.
+combat logic still lives in `managers/CombatManager.gd` and
+`core/CombatEntity.gd`.

 ---